Ziad-Helal/banknote-landingpage/README.md

 ## How To Run The Project Locally

-To be able to run this project locally you would have to have **npm** installedon your machine.
+To be able to run this project locally you would have to have **npm** installed on your machine.

 **After cloning the project:**